Create a Makefile

 variables.

-There’s only one target specified (HelloWorld.class
+There’s only one target specified (HelloWorld.class), so

 that’s the only one to change.